 The best type of referral is that which finds its way to your doorstep after being screened and prepped by an existing customer.
 Isn’t it every businesses’ dream to have their phones constantly ringing with prospects verbally nodding yes?
 If the phone isn’t ringing off the hook the problem may not be that you’re not getting referred – but that the referrals have become lost in transmission.
 Therefore, as a business, the responsibility ultimately rests on you to make it as easy as possible for your referred customers to contact you.

-Referrals emerge from conversation between friends and family.
+Referrals emerge from conversations between friends and family.
 They happen at birthday parties, in parks, coffee shops, … well, anywhere people talk (perhaps not so much in libraries).
 After a recommendation for a product or service is made there is a period of time before the prospect will contact the business.
 After all, people decide to perform business on their own time.
 This is where many referrals die.
-There are a couple easy things that you can do to prevent missed opportunities.
+There are a couple of easy things that you can do to prevent missed opportunities.

 Collect email addresses